Big tech’s credibility crisis: Fake news, fake goods, and fake reviews

 Today, the Trump administration is set to unveil a slate of measures designed to combat fake items sold on marketplaces such as eBay and Amazon.

 The total value of fake goods sold globally was pegged at around $1.2 trillion in 2017 and will reportedly hit nearly $2 trillion this year.
-More specifically, luxury brands, including those that sell clothes and jewelry, are estimated to lose more than $30 billion annually to online counterfeit sales.
+More specifically, luxury brands, including those that sell clothes and jewelry, are estimated to be losing more than $30 billion annually to online counterfeit sales.

 Back in January 2018, the United States Government Accountability Office (GAO) published a study in which it bought 47 branded items from Amazon, eBay, Sears, Walmart, and Newegg.
 It turns out 43% of the goods were counterfeit, according to the report.
 Last April, President Trump signed an order that tasked the Department of Homeland Security and the Commerce Department with drawing up plans to combat the sale of fake goods on the internet, including investigating supply chains and tracking down sellers, as well as cracking down on the marketplaces themselves.